MicrosoftDocs/win32/desktop-src/mstv/creating-stream-buffer-recordings.md

 ---
 title: Creating Stream Buffer Recordings
-description: Creating Stream Buffer Recordings ms.assetid: '1aee15a3-5bc8-401b-9b37-b9351fd7c91f'
+description: Creating Stream Buffer Recordings ms.assetid: 1aee15a3-5bc8-401b-9b37-b9351fd7c91f ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating Stream Buffer Recordings

 This topic applies to Windows XP Service Pack 1 or later.

 The Stream Buffer Sink filter writes data to temporary backing files.
-To create a permanent recording, call the [**IStreamBufferSink::CreateRecorder**](istreambuffersink-createrecorder.md) method on the Stream Buffer Sink filter.
+To create a permanent recording, call the [**IStreamBufferSink::CreateRecorder**](/windows/previous-versions/Sbe/nf-sbe-istreambuffersink-createrecorder?branch=master) method on the Stream Buffer Sink filter.
 This method creates a new [Recording](recording-object.md) object, which the application uses to start and stop the recording.

 The **CreateRecorder** method specifies the type of recording to make:

 -   A *content* recording writes the data to a new permanent file.
 -   A *reference* recording creates a stub file that refers to the existing backing files, which are made permanent.
 Create a reference recording if you want to save data that has already been captured.

-To start the recording, call [**IStreamBufferRecordControl::Start**](istreambufferrecordcontrol-start.md).
+To start the recording, call [**IStreamBufferRecordControl::Start**](/windows/previous-versions/Sbe/nf-sbe-istreambufferrecordcontrol-start?branch=master).
 In a reference recording, you can set a start time in the past, as long as the backing files still contain that portion of the stream.
-To stop the recording and close the file, call [**IStreamBufferRecordControl::Stop**](istreambufferrecordcontrol-stop.md).
+To stop the recording and close the file, call [**IStreamBufferRecordControl::Stop**](/windows/previous-versions/Sbe/nf-sbe-istreambufferrecordcontrol-stop?branch=master).

 The following code shows how to create a reference recording: